 To relieve major stress, plan out your day before the test.
 Come home from school/activities, and make sure to relax a little.
 You have just worked hard at school and your extracurriculars.
-Try unwinding with some TV like re-watching the series finale of Greek.
+Try unwinding with some TV shows.
 Eat some healthy snacks, preferably ones that will not give you a sugar rush the day before the test.
-Then make sure to keep your brain activity regular by doing some easy homework.
+Then make sure to keep your brain active by doing some easy homework.
 You still have school on Monday, so don’t ignore schoolwork.
 However, focus on the subjects you like.
 This makes sure your brain is active before the test but not overly stressed.
 If you love Spanish class, try doing a small assignment for that class.
-Make sure to eat a timely dinner as well.
+Eat a timely, healthy dinner as well.
 The last thing you need is weird dreams from eating too late.
 After dinner, review some notes from your SAT prep manual.
 Do a few multiple choice problems, re-read some essays, or skim the test-taking strategies.
 Finally, before you go to sleep, make sure everything is ready for the next day, including the SAT Admissions Ticket, Photo ID, #2 pencils, calculator, snacks, etc. Hopefully, now you are rested well enough to go to sleep on time and without any worries on your brain.
 If you find yourself tossing and turning and dreading the exam, then focus on something else.
 Read a book for 15 minutes and then go to sleep; try to read something pleasant and without graphic imagery.

-In the morning, wake up well before the exam and not feeling like P Diddy.
+In the morning, wake up well before the exam.
 You should have enough time for your morning routine: breakfast, bathing, dressing, making sure you have everything, and driving to the testing location.
 Also make sure to arrive early.
 Eat a full breakfast because it is a long exam, but avoid too much sugar (for sugar highs and lows) and fiber (for digestion).
 Make sure your breakfast is balanced with some fruits and dairy.
-Also, in terms of wardrobe, this isn’t fashion week at Milan.
+Also, in terms of wardrobe, this isn’t fashion week.
 Wear comfortable clothes and make sure to have a jacket handy.
 Remember the old adage: dress for success.
 It actually works; don’t dress like a slob either.
 This just gives you the impression that the test is not important, so avoid arriving in pajamas and carpet slippers.
 The last thing you want is to be the person everyone is gawking at right before the test.

 Last but not least, ask your friends the night before if they are taking the test at the same center as you.
 If they are, try to arrive together and stand in line together.
 This helps make the process more fun and allows you to share information and relieve stress.
 Don’t turn it into an SAT party, but don’t be too stressed either.